• Skip to main content

 • Email

-Pimento Cheese Grits combine two southern classics into one creamy, dreamy dish that will become a staple at your breakfast, brunch or dinner table.
+Pimento Cheese Grits combine two southern favorites into one creamy, dreamy dish that will become a staple at your breakfast, brunch or dinner table.

-Seriously… what is more Southern than pimento cheese?
+Seriously... what is more Southern than pimento cheese?
 The only answer to that is grits.
-We love both down here, and I see no reason to not marry these two culinary masterpieces to make one quintessentially Southern side dish.
+We love both down here, and a marriage of these two culinary masterpieces makes one quintessentially Southern side dish.

 I do know that everyone has their own preferred grit texture, though, so be aware that this recipe will make thick, creamy, cheesy pimento cheese grits.
 If you prefer yours thinner, opt for a milk with less fat or add extra milk.
 Want it less cheesy?
 Feel free to use less pimento cheese.